 How do elections and the economy affect authoritarian survival?
 Distinguishing between (a) non-election periods in autocracies that do not hold competitive elections; (b) election periods in autocracies that hold regular elections; and (c) non-election periods in such autocracies, I argue that bad economic performance makes authoritarian regimes especially likely to break down in election years, but the anticipation of competitive elections should dissuade citizens and elites from engaging in anti-regime behavior in non-election periods, facilitating short-term survival.
 Thus, compared to regimes that do not hold competitive elections, electoral autocracies should be more vulnerable to bad economic performance in election periods but more resilient to it in non-election years.
 A study of 258 authoritarian regimes between 1948 and 2011 confirms these expectations.
 I also find that the effect is driven by competitive elections for the executive office, and elections-related breakdowns are more likely to result in democratization.

 The Effect of District Magnitude on Electoral Outcomes.
-Evidence from Two Natural Experiments in Argentina. (forthcoming, British Journal of Political Science, 49(2), 2019, pp. 557-577.
+Evidence from Two Natural Experiments in Argentina, British Journal of Political Science, 49(2), 2019, pp. 557-577.
 [Online Appendix] [Replication data]

 How does district magnitude affect electoral outcomes?
 This paper addresses this question by exploiting a combination of two natural experiments in Argentina between 1985 and 2015.
 Argentine provinces elect half of their congressional delegation every two years, and thus districts with an odd number of representatives have varying magnitudes in different election years.
 Furthermore, whether a province elects more representatives in midterm or concurrent years was decided by lottery in 1983.
 The results indicate that district magnitude (a) increases electoral support for small parties, (b) increases the (effective) number of parties getting seats, and (c) reduces electoral disproportionality.
 The last two results are driven by the mechanical rather than the psychological effect of electoral rules.